Microcom Networking Protocol: MNP "classes"

 Microcom's idea was to move the file-transfer protocol out of the host computer and place it in the modem instead.
-In doing so, all data being transferred would be error corrected, not just file transfers.
+In doing so, all data being transferred would be error-corrected, not just file transfers.
 This also meant that devices with no processor, like dumb terminals, could enjoy an error-free link.

-The original protocol was extremely simple and rather inefficient, leading to a variety of improved protocols referred to as "classes".
-Each class generally improved performance over earlier versions, which were retained only for backward-compatibility reasons.
+The original protocol was extremely simple and rather inefficient.
+Over time, the company addressed this by introducing a variety of improved protocols referred to as "classes".
+Each class generally improved performance over earlier versions, which were retained only for backward compatibility.

 MNP 1 and 2

 The first MNP standard, retroactively known as MNP Class 1, or simply MNP 1, was a simple half-duplex protocol similar to XModem in nature.
-Lacking sliding window support, throughput efficiency was fairly low, at about 70%.
+Lacking sliding-window support, throughput efficiency was fairly low, at about 70%.
 That meant that on a 2400 bit/s modem, like the ones Microcom sold, throughput would be limited to about 1690 bit/s when MNP 1 was in use.
-This system was created primarily to be as easy as possible to implement in limited hardware, which explains its simplicity.
+This system was created primarily to be as easy as possible to implement in limited hardware.

 With low-cost processing power improving, Microcom introduced MNP 2, a full-duplex version of MNP 1 that allowed the ACK messages to be returned while the next outbound packet was already starting.
 This eliminated the pause while the modem waited for the ACK to be returned, adding the requirement that the system needed some memory to track whether or not an ACK was received within a given amount of time.
 Since the inter-packet delay was reduced, only the overhead of the CRC remained, improving throughput to about 84%.